 Audun, a dragon from the Icy North, encounters obstacles as he pursues the love of his life--a human girl who can transform into a dragon using magic.

 Funke, Cornelia.
 Dragon Rider.
 2004.

-With the help of his friends, Firedrake goes on a quest to find the mythical Rim of Heaven and save the dragons from the encroaching humans.This book is available online through the UIUC catalog as a downloadable audiobook.
+With the help of his friends, Firedrake goes on a quest to find the mythical Rim of Heaven and save the dragons from the encroaching humans.This book is also available online through the Online Library Catalog as a downloadable audiobook.

 Gannett, Ruth Stiles.
 My Father's Dragon.
 1948.

 With the help of a friendly cat and his own quick wits, a boy saves the baby dragon held captive on Wild Island.